 Do you know what really sucks?
 Buying something only to realise later it isn’t as good as you thought it would be.
-So, I own this really pretty pair of shoes.
-In the store they looked cute and comfortable, so I tried them on, walked around, and they felt great.

-Now, clients who hire a professional copywriter and are disappointed with the content, are in a similar situation.
-The ‘ruined look’ is something about the copy ‘not being quite right’ or it doesn’t ‘sound like us’.
-And the sad reality is that the copywriter still has to be paid, even if you don’t use their work or have to spend your own time fine-tuning it.
-You are stuck with the uncomfortable ‘shoe’ because you’ve already bought it…
+The equivalent of the ‘ruined look’ is that the copy isn’t quite right or it doesn’t sound like us.
+And the sad reality is that the copywriter still has to be paid.
+Even if you don’t use their work.
+Even if you have to spend your own time fine-tuning it.

-So to understand how you ended up with copy you didn’t like, my question is: did your copywriter have a brief?
+To understand how you ended up with copy you didn’t like, my question is: did your copywriter have a brief?

 What is a copywriter brief?